 Level 4 maturity means that you take responsibility for clearly communicating your emotional needs with those who care about you.

 People who haven’t yet reached this maturity level tend to fear asking others to respect their emotional needs.

-What to look out for: When people allow others to make them feel bad but are incapable of setting whatever boundaries they need.
+Beware: When people allow others to make them feel bad but cannot set whatever boundaries they need.

 Level 5: Emotional Understanding

 Level 5 maturity means you no longer force yourself into imaginary or convenient ideas about who you are and what you should feel.